 This is especially for preschool who just begin to learn about their alphabet letter.

-Kids need to cut all those Arctic Animals with letters, and find-and-paste its matching letters on the winter landscape.
+Kids need to cut all those Arctic Animals with letters and find-and-paste their matching letters on the winter landscape.

 Ready for Arctic Animals pack fun?